JITHESH006/M1_Training_Project/1_Requirements/Readme.md

 ## Research

-About Hospital Management System C Project:
+About Hospital Management System :

----Add new patient record: In this feature, user can add a new patient record
+---Add new patient record.
 ---Search or edit patient record.
+---Delete patient records'
 ---List record of patients.
----Delete patient records'
 ---Exit from the system

 ## Cost and Features and Timeline